Ettwiller/TSS/README.md

 * ```--absolute ``` : 0 will use the RRSio as cutoff 1 will use the absolute number of reads nio.

-OUTPUT : gtf file correponding to TSS genomic position.
+OUTPUT : GTF file correponding to TSS genomic position.
+The coordinates are 1-based system ([see 1 versus 0 based system][see 1 versus 0 based system])

+[see 1 versus 0 based system]: https://www.biostars.org/p/84686/

 ###[2] filter_tss.pl :